 In Italian, ‘Cornicione’ simply means the edge or outer rim of the pizza.
 It should be slightly raised, full of air, and crunchy on the outside yet light and soft on the inside.

-The perfect cornicione is found on a traditional Neapolitan pizza and shouldn’t be confused with what most Americans or Brits refer to as the crust.
+The perfect Cornicione is found on a traditional Neapolitan pizza.
+This shouldn’t be confused with what most Americans or Brits call the crust.

-The crust is the whole bread part of the pizza and not just the edge like the cornicione and so if you want to improve your pizza terminology, you must get this term right.
+The crust is the whole bread part of the pizza.
+It’s not just the edge like the cornicione.
+So if you want to improve your pizza terminology, you must get this term right.

 If we delve a little deeper, you might be interested in the history of the pizza cornicione.
-In the 1980s, an association was set up in Italy that was dedicated to the practice of creating the best Neapolitan pizzas.
+In the 1980s, an association was set up in Italy.
+It was dedicated to the practice of creating the best Neapolitan pizzas.

-They felt these pizzas should meet certain requirements and from this, the Associazione Verace Pizza Napoletana was created.
+The association felt these pizzas should meet certain requirements, so the Associazione Verace Pizza Napoletana was created.

-They covered two main types of pizzas that we see in Italian restaurants all over the world and they are the Margherita and Marinara.
+They covered two main types of pizzas that we see in Italian restaurants worldwide.
+They are the Margherita and Marinara.

 When it comes to the perfect cornicione, the association believes the true Neapolitan way to make pizza is by undergoing two rising processes.

-After the second rising process, the base can be formed and it’s in the forming of the round pizza base that the cornicione is created.
+After the second rising process, the base can be formed.
+It’s in the forming of the round pizza base that the cornicione is created.

-They say that the cornicione should be stretched with your hands and that rolling pins or other mechanical tools should be avoided.
+They say that the cornicione should be stretched with your hands.
+Also rolling pins or other mechanical tools should be avoided.

-Their advice on shaping is that it should be shaped with your hands until the middle of the pizza is around 0.25cm.
+Their advice is that it should be shaped with your hands until the middle of the pizza is around 0.25cm.
 The edge of the crust should be slightly bigger.

 This edge then becomes the cornicione and needs to be around 1-2cm.
 The association claims that if these measurements are off, you will not have created a true pizza cornicione.

-A cornicione is key to the perfect Neapolitan pizza and so it becomes extremely important it is formed correctly.
+A cornicione is key to the perfect Neapolitan pizza, so it becomes extremely important if it is formed correctly.

 Can I Make My Own Pizza Cornicione?

 Of course!
-The first step to making the perfect Cornicione however is to know how to make your pizza dough.
+The first step to making the perfect Cornicione is knowing how to make your pizza dough.

-This pizza dough needs to undergo a fermentation process and needs to be stretched out enough to make that perfect edge.
+This pizza dough must undergo fermentation and be stretched out enough to make that perfect edge.

-It needs to be stretched out no larger than 35cm in diameter and the center and edges should also be the correct width.
+It needs to be stretched out no larger than 35cm in diameter.
+The center and edges should also be the correct width.
 To make that stretchy dough, however, you’ll need a recipe.

-Luckily, we’ve included below a recipe that’s similar to authentic Italian pizza dough and will allow you to create that great cornicione!
+Luckily, we’ve included below a recipe similar to authentic Italian pizza dough.
+It will allow you to create that great cornicione!